Estimate of costs

 Is desexing necessary?

-- Pyometra – This is an infection of the uterus.
-At best, if caught early it can be treated.
-At worst, it can lead to death.
+- Pyometra – An infection of the uterus.
+At best, if caught early it can be treated, at worst, it can lead to death.

 - Tumours of the uterus and ovaries.